RashadHagen/Microsoft-Azure---How-To-Create-And-Configure-A-New-User-Account/README.md

 </div>
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>You will go to a different webpage: Create new user – basics tab.
-When done, you can either select: Review + create  OR  Next: Properties – to go to the Properties tab (top-left, next to Basics tab).
+When done, you can either select: Review + create  OR  Next: Properties – to go to the Properties tab (top-left, next to Basics tab).</b></span>
 <br/>

 <table>